shltem/Snake/README.md

 <p>To control the movement of the snake, use the arrow keys on your keyboard.
 Be careful not to run into the walls or the snake's own body, or the game will be over!</p>
 <p>

-<p>Future development plans for this Snake game project include adding features such as colored graphics, sound effects, and a score display to enhance the gaming experience.
-Additionally, I want to work towards a more advanced display of the game</p>
+<p>Future plans for the Snake game project include adding different levels, improving graphics, sound effects, and the score display.
+These enhancements will enhance the overall gaming experience.</p>
 <h2>UML Design Overview</h2>
 <img src="Snake.jpg" alt="uml design">